ItsSchoko/Video-to-Gif-Batch/README.md

 To get Gifski: [https://github.com/ImageOptim/gifski](https://github.com/ImageOptim/gifski)

+ ## How to use?

  little batch programm that uses FFMPEG to create gifs from video snippets

  * 1 Drag files onto batch

- * 2 Choose whether to just process at is, scale individual, or to scale all with the same size
+ * 2 Choose whether to just process at is, scale individual, or to scale all with same resolution

  * 3 Files get created in the same folder they where dragged from

+## What the batch files do?

+FFMPEG version: Directly takes videos frames and converts them into a Gif Giski version: Uses FFMPEG to put every frame from a video into a tempfolder as a PNG file.
+Gifski then combines thoses simgle frames into a Gif.